Special prosecutor to review actor Jussie Smollett's case: judge

-CHICAGO (Reuters) - A Chicago judge on Friday named a special prosecutor to investigate the case involving ex-“Empire” actor Jussie Smollett’s allegation that he was the victim of a racist attack, which authorities have ruled a hoax.
+CHICAGO (Reuters) - A Chicago judge on Friday named a special prosecutor to probe the case involving former “Empire” actor Jussie Smollett’s allegation that he was the victim of a racist attack, which authorities have ruled a hoax.

-Cook County Judge Michael Toomin appointed former U.S. Attorney Dan Webb to probe the case of the actor, who is black and gay, and who told police on Jan.
-29 that two masked men threw a noose around his neck and poured chemicals on him while yelling racist and homophobic slurs and expressing support for U.S. President Donald Trump.
+Cook County Judge Michael Toomin appointed former U.S. Attorney Dan Webb to investigate the case.

+Smollett, who is black and gay, told police on Jan.
+29 that two masked men threw a noose around his neck and poured chemicals on him while yelling racist and homophobic slurs and expressing support for Republican U.S. President Donald Trump.

+Toomin said Webb, a former U.S. attorney who won a conviction of one of former President Ronald Reagan’s advisers for his role in the 1980s Iran-Contra scandal, was “guided by a strong moral compass and integrity.”

 A month after Smollett made the allegation, State’s Attorney Kim Foxx charged Smollett, best known for his role as a gay musician on the Fox Television hip-hop drama “Empire,” with filing a false police report and accused him of paying $3,500 to two men to stage the attack to generate public sympathy.